laravel-enso/localisation/README.md

 ##### The Localisation package
 1. already contains the updated migration `2017_01_01_134500_create_structure_for_localisation.php` (ref. step 3, above)
 2. copy the new app lang file `xx.json` from `resources/lang/app/` to `vendor/laravel-enso/localisation/src/resources/lang/app/`
+3. copy the new core Enso lang file `xx.json` from `resources/lang/enso/` to `vendor/laravel-enso/localisation/src/resources/lang/enso/`
-3. copy the new folder `xx` from  `resources/lang/` to `vendor/laravel-enso/localisation/src/resources/lang/`
+4. copy the new folder `xx` from  `resources/lang/` to `vendor/laravel-enso/localisation/src/resources/lang/`

 ##### The Core package
 1. copy the updated `flags.scss` from `resources/assets/sass/` to `vendor/laravel-enso/core/src/resources/assets/sass/`